mcuntz/partialwrap/docs/source/index.rst

    python rastrigin1.py

-The external program can be used with Python's :func:`functools.partial` and the wrapper function :func:`partialwrap.exe_wrapper`:
+The external program can be used with Python's :py:func:`functools.partial` and the wrapper function :func:`~partialwrap.wrappers.exe_wrapper`:

 .. code-block:: python